netbymatt/ws4kp/README.md

 * Practical API rates and static asset caching
 * Very straight-forward hand written HTML
 * Build system integration (Gulp, Webpack) to reduce the number of scripts that need to be loaded
-* Hand written CSS made easier to mange with SASS
+* Hand written CSS made easier to manage with SASS
 * A linting library to keep code style consistent

 ## Quick Start